Counting Varying Density Crowds Through Density Guided Adaptive Selection CNN and Transformer Estimation

 \section{Abstract}

 In real-world crowd counting applications, the crowd densities in an image vary greatly.
-When facing with density variation, human tend to locate and count the target in low-density regions, and reason the number in high-density regions.
+When facing density variation, humans tend to locate and count the targets in low-density regions, and reason the number in high-density regions.
 We observe that CNN focus on the local information correlation using a fixed-size convolution kernel and the Transformer could effectively extract the semantic crowd information by using the global self-attention mechanism.
-Thus, CNN could locate and estimate crowd accurately in low-density regions, while it is hard to properly perceive density in high-density regions.
-On the contrary, Transformer, has a high reliability in high-density regions, but fails to locate the target in sparse regions.
+Thus, CNN could locate and estimate crowds accurately in low-density regions, while it is hard to properly perceive the densities in high-density regions.
+On the contrary, Transformer has a high reliability in high-density regions, but fails to locate the targets in sparse regions.

-Neither CNN or Transformer can well deal with this kind of density variations.
+Neither CNN nor Transformer can well deal with this kind of density variation.
 To address this problem, we propose a CNN and Transformer Adaptive Selection Network (CTASNet) which can adaptively select the appropriate counting branch for different density regions.
 Firstly, CTASNet generates the prediction results of CNN and Transformer.
-Then, considering that CNN/Transformer are appropriate for low/high-density regions, a density guided Adaptive Selection Module is designed to automatically combine the predictions of CNN and Transformer.
-Moreover, to reduce the influences of annotation noise, we introduce a Correntropy based Optimal Transport loss.
+Then, considering that CNN/Transformer is appropriate for low/high-density regions, a density guided adaptive selection module is designed to automatically combine the predictions of CNN and Transformer.
+Moreover, to reduce the influences of annotation noise, we introduce a Correntropy based optimal transport loss.
 Extensive experiments on four challenging crowd counting datasets have validated the proposed method.